 While submitting your application early is important, it may be better to wait a bit if you feel you need more time to ensure your personal statement is as solid as can be.

-It may be a good idea to review recent GPA and MCAT average ranges in order to see where you fall.
+It may be a good idea to review recent GPA and MCAT averages in order to see where you fall.
 If it is clear that your academic record was a contributing factor to you not getting accepted, take time to consider entering a graduate or post-baccalaureate program, especially if your profile was weak in the sciences.

 Understanding in which percentiles your academic profile falls also gives you a guide to determine which schools' applicant pools you would be competitive in.
 Otherwise, strengthening your academic background before an official acceptance may take time.

-Lastly, it may be worthwhile to think about your letters of recommendation.
+Lastly, it may be worthwhile to think about your letters of evaluation.
 Consider your sources and decide whether to utilize the same people for this next round, as you'll need new letters.
 Make sure you do your best to use sources that can provide not only a positive recommendation, but a detailed one.

 Patience is most certainly a virtue when it comes to medical school admissions.
 Many rejected applicants do not reapply so be aware that you can earn a lot of admiration from an admissions committee by combining an ability to reflect on your weaknesses with a drive to address them.